-- 4.1 To attain the Qualification in 2D Game Art Development NC III, the candidate must demonstrate competence as described in sub-section 4.2.1 of this Training Regulations.
-Successful candidates shall be awarded a National Certificate signed by the TESDA Director-General. - 4.2 The Qualification for the 2D Game Art Development NC III may be attained through: - 4.2.1 Accumulation of Certificates of Competency (COC) in all the following units of competency: - 4.2.1.1 Develop initial art assets - Develop and conceptualize art style - Create storyboard and asset list - Prepare art document - 4.2.1.2 Develop final artwork using graphic application - 4.2.1.3 Apply in-game animation - 4.3 Upon accumulation and submission of all COCs acquired for all the relevant units of competency comprising this qualification, an individual shall be issued the corresponding National Certificate (NC). - 44 Assessment shall focus on the core units of competency.
+- 4.1 To attain the National Qualification of 3D Game Art Development NC III, the candidate must demonstrate competence as described in sub-section 4.2.1 of this Training Regulations.
+Successful candidates shall be awarded a National Certificate signed by the TESDA Director-General. - 4.2 The qualification of 3D Game Art Development NC III may be attained through: - 4.2.1 Accumulation of Certificates of Competency (COC) in all the following units of competency: - 4.2.1.1 Develop initial art assets - Prepare art document - Create storyboard and asset list - Develop and conceptualize art style - 4.2.1.2 Develop 3D model using 3D graphic software - 4.2.1.3 Develop 3D Textures using Graphic Software - 4.2.1.4 Apply rigged In-Game animation - 4.3 Upon accumulation and submission of all COCs acquired for all the relevant units of competency comprising this qualification, an individual shall be issued the corresponding National Certificate (NC). - 4.4 Assessment shall focus on the core units of competency.
 The basic and common units shall be integrated or assessed concurrently with the core units. - 4.5 The following are qualified to apply for assessment and certification: - 4.5.1.
 Graduates of formal, non-formal and informal including enterprise-based training programs. - 4.5.2.
-Experienced workers (wage-employed or self-employed) - 4.6 The guidelines on assessment and certification are discussed in detail in the "Procedures Manual on Assessment and Certification" and "Guidelines on the Implementation of the Philippine TVET Qualification and Certification System (PTQCS)".
+Experienced workers (wage-employed or self-employed) - 4.6 The guidelines on assessment and certification are discussed in detail in the "Procedures Manuals on Assessment and Certification" and "Guidelines on the Implementation of the Philippine TVET Qualification and Certification System (PTQCS)".

-ANNEX A. ICT COMPETENCY MAP 2D GAME ART DEVELOPMENT NC III
+ANNEX A. ICT COMPETENCY MAP 3D GAME ART DEVELOPMENT NC III